Identifying Characteristics of Nihon Jujutsu

 For anyone who has a question on the authenticity of a Nihon jujutsu system, H. E. Davey Sensei, who directs the Traditional Jujutsu Division of the Shudokan Martial Arts Association, can help to determine a given school's or system's legitimacy if given sufficient information.

-About the Author: Stephen Fabian Sensei is a Division Director in the SMAA Traditional Jujutsu Division.
+About the Author: Stephen Fabian Sensei is Shibu-cho or Head of the USA Branch of the Hontai Yoshin Ryu, and is a Division Director in the SMAA Traditional Jujutsu Division.
 His current SMAA title/rank is jujutsu Shihan/seventh dan.